-Janet Jarman works as a photojournalist and documentary filmmaker based in Mexico, where she documents topics such as immigration, indigenous communities, healthcare, water resource problems and solutions, and Mexico’s ongoing security issues.
+Janet Jarman works as a photojournalist and documentary filmmaker based in Mexico, where she documents topics such as immigration, maternal health challenges, public health water resource problems and solutions, and Mexico’s ongoing security issues.

 In 2015 she produced Pictures of the Year Latin America (POY Latam), which was judged in San Miguel de Allende, Mexico.
 She was a Judge in the Reportage Division for POYi in 2016.
 In 2016 she received a grant from the MacArthur Foundation to produce "Birth Wars", a documentary film and book about a power struggle between doctors and midwives in Mexico about whose vision of birth should prevail.

 Jarman began her career in South Florida after graduating from The University of North Carolina at Chapel Hill.
 She worked as a staff photographer at The Miami Herald, and later obtained a master’s degree in environmental issues at the University of London.